borkdude/blog/source/_posts/2017-10-10-parsing-a-circuit-with-clojure-spec.markdown

     (fn [] varname-gen)))
 ```

-However, to generate a variable name which looks like my input, I need
+However, to generate a variable name which looks like my input, for
-to provide my own generator.
-Scanning through my input, I discovered
+the sake of playing around with spec, I need to provide my own
+generator.
+Scanning through my input, I discovered that a variable
-that a variable name's length is either 1 or 2 and only alphabetic
+name's length is either 1 or 2 and only alphabetic characters may be
-characters may be used.
+used.

 ``` clojure
 (def varname-gen